THE HISTORY OF HAIR: In Fact and Fiction

 Overt sexuality in hairstyle wouldn’t come back until the 1960s.
 The Beatles created a sensation with their mop-top hairstyles, considered outrageously long at the time and adopted by men and women alike.
 Later in popular hair fashion.
 Men wore their hair long for the first time in decades, and their wild facial hair caused a stir among their conservative elders.

 The 1970s continued the trend, with spaghetti straight hair popular for women earlier in the decade but soon giving way to blow-dried feathered hair and coloring rising to the fore.
 The 1980s only pushed the hair trends further, with traditional blonde and black coloring replaced with neon blues and pinks and greens, cuts evolving from naturalistic to deliberately outrageous and striking, favoring asymmetrical designs, sharp angles, shaved sides and heaving wedges of hair jutting out over the face.
 Men and women of the time both favored these styles, culminating in perhaps the most androgynous era of hair fashion.
+The 1990s lacked in any significant style at all, hair or otherwise, reacting to the cosmetic 1980s with a lean toward scruffy flannel shirts and unkept, often uncut hair.

 For African/American women, hair has a special cultural significance.
 The once-popular afro became a cultural stigma for women of that community, and the struggle to achieve the so-called good hair began.
 The industry has popularized straighteners, bleaches, all manner of toxic treatments, implants, extensions, and more, and generates hundreds of millions of dollars a year.
 Comedian and producer Charles Rock narrated his own documentary on the subject, Good Hair, widely available on Netflix at the time of its release.
 Even Beyonce, popular with just about everybody, sang about Becky With the Good Hair.